Quantum Howe duality and Schur duality of type AIII: Howe dual pair and Schur duality

 In particular, when $s=0$, \eqref{eq:multpar} recovers the iSchur duality established in \cite[Section 3.1]{Bao17}.
-Moreover, the type D Hecke algebra $\cH_D(n)$ can be realized as a subalgebra of $\cH_B(n;1,q)$ (see \cite[Section 3.2]{Bao17}), and one can follow the arguments {\em loc. cit.} to recover the following iSchur duality
+Moreover, since the type D Hecke algebra $\cH_D(n)$ can be realized as a subalgebra of $\cH_B(n;1,q)$ (see \cite[Section 3.2]{Bao17}), one can follow the arguments {\em loc. cit.} to recover the following iSchur duality of type D

 \end{remark}